Bruno Lulaj

-Bruno Lulaj (born 2 April 1995) is an Albanian professional footballer who plays as a centre-back for Albanian club Tirana.
+Bruno Lulaj (born 2 April 1995) is an Albanian professional footballer who plays as a centre-back.
+Born in Greece, he has represented Albania at under-19 and under-21 level.

 Club career

 Skënderbeu Korçë

-He joined reigning Albanian champions Skënderbeu Korçë on a season long loan from Panionios on 20 August 2014.
+He joined reigning Albanian champions Skënderbeu Korçë on a season-long loan from Panionios on 20 August 2014.

 He scored on his professional debut in an Albanian Cup game against Himara on 1 October 2014, in a game that finished 10–1 to Skënderbeu, which was the first time the club has scored 10 goals or more in their history.
 Lulaj started the game at centre back alongside Bajram Jashanica and he scored in the 10th minute to make it 2–0 for Skënderbeu in the historic 10–1 victory.

 Lulaj made his league debut on 13 December 2014 in an away game against Tirana, where he came on as a 55th-minute substitute for Tefik Osmani in the 2–0 loss.

 2016–17 season: Loan at Laçi

 On 1 September 2016, Lulaj along with his teammate Paolo Ivani were sent on loan to fellow Albanian Superliga side Laçi until the end of 2016–17 season.
 He was allocated squad number 4, and made his club debut six days later in the opening league match against Korabi Peshkopi, finished in a goalless draw.
 He scored his first goal of the season on 17 October in the matchday 7 against Vllaznia Shkodër, helping Laçi to take the first league win of the season after three draws and three defeats.
 The strike was followed by another one five days later in the match against Flamurtari Vlorë, securing his side a point.
 After initially returning to Skënderbeu for their preparation phase in Turkey in January 2017, Lulaj returned to Laçi in February for the second part of the season.
 Lulaj finished his spell at Laçi by making 30 appearances, including 29 in league, collecting 2518 minutes on the field as Laçi barely escaped relegation.
 He returned to Skënderbeu following the end of the season.
 Lulaj dubbed his time in Laç as an "unforgettable experience".